ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-social-media-engagement-model.markdown

 However, with GenerativeAI being a thing now, obtaining competent editorial feedback is no longer a challenge.

-Moreover, it is fair to assume that more senior roles are comparatively harder to come by.
+Moreover, I am more senior now and it is fair to assume that senior roles are comparatively harder to come by.
 Also, I am now more picky about the kind of jobs I would take.
 Having a blog hopefully provides me a way to stand out, and a prospective employer a fairly good idea of what they are going to get.

 ## Questions that i needed to answer.